Child abuse and neglect is any harm to a child that is not an accident. Child abuse and neglect is also called child maltreatment.

 Physical abuse causes bodily injuries, such as bruises, burns, fractures, cuts, punctures, or organ damage.
 Physical abuse includes harming a fetus, such as when a pregnant woman has substance use disorder or is purposefully injured.
 Some states do not consider the use of substances by a pregnant woman to be physical abuse.

-Emotional (psychological) abuse is a repeated pattern of intentional verbal or behavioral actions or lack of actions toward a child that give the message that he or she is worthless, flawed, unloved, unwanted, endangered, or only of value to meet someone else's needs.
+Emotional (psychological) abuse is a repeated pattern of intentional verbal or behavioral actions or lack of actions toward a child that give the message that the child is worthless, flawed, unloved, unwanted, endangered, or only of value to meet someone else's needs.
 Withholding emotional support, isolating, or terrorizing a child are forms of emotional abuse.
 Intimate partner (domestic) violence that is witnessed by a child is also considered a form of emotional abuse.